The University Park

 The University Main Building was erected in the 1880s, and the entire garden was radically altered.
 The old walls were torn down, and University Park was laid out.
 Thore Fries, professor of botany and for a time Vice-Chancellor of the University, was one of the driving forces behind these developments.
 The decision was made to plant a rich variety of trees.
 This was decided for didactic purposes, a decision akin to those taken all over Sweden to plant a variety of tree species in the simplest schoolyards: young people would learn to recognise the various species.
 Though University Park underwent a thorough ‘facelift’ ahead of the 500th anniversary celebrations in 1977, it retains its basic character from the 1880s.

 In the center of the Park there is a statue of Erik Gustaf Geijer, a historian and poet (1783–1847).
 The sculptor John Börjesson captured Geijer as he looked when standing at the lectern, as shown in a contemporary drawing.
 A female figure sits on the base of the statue, symbolising Geijer’s ‘Thought’.
-The statue was unveiled on a day in October 1888, in a still sparse park that was totally dominated by the new University Hall.
+The statue was unveiled on a day in October 1888, in a still sparse park that was totally dominated by the new University Main Building.

 Also worth seeing in the Park are the six rune stones, found in the city and in surrounding parishes and moved to this central place to remind sightseers of the wealth of rune stones in the province of Upland.